stephl001/Code.Analyzers/README.md

 ![Analyzer Project Structure](img/analyzer-project-structure.png)

 ### 1 - Creation Of a Rule
 The first step when creating an analyzer is to create a rule that will define what you are trying to detect and notify.
-So, in the _Orckestra.Analyzers_ project, under the
+So, in the _Code.Analyzers_ project, under the
 Rules folder, open the rules.xml document.
 You can see that the root element is _rules_ and that it contains _rule-set_ elements.
 These elements are containers for rules targetting the same syntax issues.
 Under the _rule-set_ element, you will find one or more _rule_ elements.